Physical Therapist Aides in Washington

 How Many Physical Therapist Aides Work in Washington?

-In 2018, there were 860 Physical Therapist Aides working in the state.
+860 people worked as Physical Therapist Aides in 2018 in this state.

 There were 820 Physical Therapist Aides employed in this state in 2017.